 Note: The data is not recoverable if deleted from the Recycle Bin or purged using Shift and Del keys together.

-If the said data retention periods are over for OneDrive and the version history was ON, Microsoft 365 subscribers can restore their OneDrive to the selected version.
+If the data retention periods are over for OneDrive and the version history is ON, Microsoft 365 subscribers can restore their OneDrive to the selected version.
 Check out the procedure.

 Note: Restoring the previous version will not restore Albums.